Murder of Casey Williamson

 2002 kidnapping and murder of a six-year-old girl in Missouri, U.S.

 On July 26, 2002, 6-year-old Cassandra "Casey" Lynn Williamson (born November 23, 1995), disappeared from her hometown of Valley Park, Missouri.
 After an extensive search, her body was found at an abandoned glass factory.
 Subsequently, investigations led to the arrest of Johnny Allen Johnson (March 16, 1978 - August 1, 2023), who was a family acquaintance.
 Johnson, who confessed to murdering the girl while he attempted to rape her, was convicted and sentenced to death in 2005.
-Despite his claims of mental illness, which were all rejected by the courts, Johnson was eventually executed on August 1, 2023.
+Despite his claims of mental illness, which were all rejected by the courts, Johnson was executed on August 1, 2023.

 Disappearance and murder

 On July 26, 2002, at Valley Park in St. Louis County, Missouri, a 6-year-old girl was abducted from her home by a family acquaintance.

-Cassandra "Casey" Williamson was last seen before 7am at the kitchen by her father Ernie Williamson, who noticed her missing after he came back from the bathroom.
-At the time of Williamson's disappearance, Ernie was separated from his wife Angie and lived across the street just to remain close with his children, and he happened to be staying over when he found out his daughter went missing.
-After about 30 minutes since Williamson's disappearance, Williamson's parents reported her missing.
-The authorities, including local police, St. Louis County deputy sheriffs and FBI agents, conducted the search for the missing girl, and many members of the community volunteered to look for Williamson.
+Cassandra "Casey" Williamson was last seen around 7am in the kitchen of her home by her father Ernie Williamson.
+When he noticed her missing, he alerted family members.
+At the time, Ernie was separated from his wife Angie and lived across the street just to remain close to his children.
+He happened to be staying over the night before.
+Within 30 minutes of Williamson's disappearance, her parents reported her missing.
+The authorities, including local police, St. Louis County deputy sheriffs and FBI agents, conducted the search for the missing little girl, and many members of the community volunteered to look for her.

-Subsequently, the police received information from witnesses that they saw the girl being carried away by a man, who was identified as 24-year-old Johnny Allen Johnson (alias Movant), who was a friend of the Williamson family.
-Williamson's mother was a childhood best friend of Johnson's older sister and even helped babysit Johnson during his childhood years.
-In fact, the night before the girl went missing, Johnson attended a barbecue at Williamson's house and the family allowed him to spend the night, and he slept on the couch; Johnson himself was found to be absent at the time when Williamson gone missing.
-Evidence showed that just six months ago, Johnson was released from a state psychiatric facility, where he was confined due to schizophrenia.
+Subsequently, the police received information from witnesses that they had seen her being carried away by a man who was identified as 24-year-old Johnny Allen Johnson (alias Movant), a friend of the Williamson family.
+Angie Williamson was a childhood best friend of Johnson's older sister, and even helped babysit Johnson during his childhood years.
+In fact, the night before Casey went missing, Johnson attended a barbecue at Williamson's house and the family allowed him to spend the night on the couch.
+He was not there in the morning when Casey was found to be missing.
+Evidence showed that just six months prior, Johnson was released from a state psychiatric facility, where he was confined due to schizophrenia.